 How Can Teachers Incorporate Biculturalism?

-Current Every Student Succeeds Act guidelines give you a framework for teaching students English while making time and allowance for children to speak their native language.
+Current Every Student Succeeds Act guidelines offer a framework for teaching students English while making time and allowance for children to speak their native language.
 Simply being open to listening and providing a safe space for children to wrestle with new cultural norms may be the biggest step toward promoting biculturalism today.